UoB-COMSM0110/2024-group-4/README.md

 **3. How to balance different difficulties and the price of the blocks:**

 This challenge might be the easiest challenge among these three challenges, but it did took us some time to balance the difficulties and the prices of the blocks.
-There are five levels of difficulty in our game, each level has a different map, at first, our thought was changed the speed of the ghosts to seperate different difficulties, but after we test it, we found out that the game will be very difficult even if we change the speed just by multiply two, so we decide to use another method to seperate the difficulties, since there are four ghosts in our game, we set a different release time according to the level player choosed, higher level means that all the four ghost will be released earlier, we seperate different release time by counting the dot pacman ate.
+There are five levels of difficulty in our game, each level has a different map, at first, our thought was changed the speed of the ghosts to seperate different difficulties, but after we test it, we found out that the game would be very difficult even if we changed the speed just multiplied by two, so we decided to use another method to seperate the difficulties, since there are four ghosts in our game, we set a different release time according to the level that player chose, higher level means that all the four ghost will be released earlier, we seperate different release time by counting the dot pacman ate.
 As for the price of the blocks, the only problem is that the stop block is too powerful, the player can win easily with it, so we set the price of the stop block to a very high price to make sure that the player cannot put the stop block in the early stage of the main game.

 # PART 6: EVALUATION